Hospital Readmissions Reduction Program: Keys to Success

 Reducing Heart Failure Readmissions with an EDW and Analytics

 From improved reports to driving improvements, the benefits of an EDW and analytics applications are many.
-In fact, one large health system reduced heart failure readmissions by using an EDW as a foundation for their advanced analytics applications.
+In fact, one large health system reduced heart failure readmissions by using an EDW as a foundation for its advanced analytics applications.

 Next, the team outlined specific interventions based on best practices that would move them toward their goal.
 Interventions included: